-We have altered our plans slightly and will now be issuing options forms to students on Monday 22nd February 2021 and we are currently investigating methods to complete these submissions online if there is any delay in returning to school.
-The final deadline for submission of option choices is Monday 15th March 2021.
+Options forms will be available to complete online from Monday 7th February 2022 and the final deadline for submission of option choices is Friday 18th March 2022.
 This is clearly an important decision for all involved and needs to be carefully considered.
 Please ensure your daughter / son discusses their options with you and takes on board all the information and advice to make the right decisions for them and their futures.